isc-projects/stork/doc/user/install.rst

 responses in TLS, logging the requests), and reliability (e.g., by allowing switching web service instances).

-Stork is distributed with the basic configuration for Nginx.
-It is available, after installation from a package, in the file: ``dist/server/usr/share/stork/examples/nginx-stork.conf``.
+Stork is distributed with a basic configuration for Nginx.
+It is available, after installation from a package, in the ``dist/server/usr/share/stork/examples/nginx-stork.conf`` file.
-The same file is located in git repository in the file: ``etc/nginx-stork.conf``.
+The same file is located in git repository: ``etc/nginx-stork.conf``.

-Stork also supports sharing the web application from the URL subdirectory.
+Stork Server can be configured to expose the web application from a URL subdirectory.
-It may be needed while there is no dedicated domain for Stork Server, and the web application is served from the subdirectory of the existing domain (e.g., ``http://example.com/stork``).
+It may be needed when there is no dedicated domain for Stork Server, and the web application is served from the subdirectory of an existing domain (e.g., ``http://example.com/stork``).

-If the backend executable (``stork-server``) and UI files (``/usr/share/stork/www`` by default) are on the same machine, backend is responsible for sharing the UI static files.
-Provide the necessary subdirectory as a base URL using the ``--rest-base-url`` CLI flag or the ``STORK_REST_BASE_URL`` environment variable.
+If the backend executable (``stork-server``) and UI files (``/usr/share/stork/www`` by default) are on the same machine, the backend is responsible for sharing the UI static files.
+You can configure the necessary subdirectory using the ``--rest-base-url`` CLI flag or the ``STORK_REST_BASE_URL`` environment variable.
 The value must be surrounded by slashes (e.g.: ``/stork/``).
 The ``--rest-base-url`` CLI flag affects both the backend and UI.
 It changes the value of the ``<base>`` HTML tag in the ``index.html`` file (that modifies all links and URLs used by